LR-FHSS: Overview and Performance Analysis: LR-FHSS Operation

-Table~\ref{tab:loraparams} summarizes the LoRa--E physical layer both for ETSI and FCC regulations.
-In some configurations, the relatively small number of sub-carriers in a group (e.g. 35 sub-carriers in each of the 8 groups in an EU 137~kHz OCW channel) may cause fragment collisions, as these are sent in a pseudo-random frequency hopping pattern.
+Table~\ref{tab:loraparams} summarizes the LR-FHSS physical layer both for ETSI and FCC regulations.
+In some configurations, the relatively small number of subcarriers in a group (35 subcarriers in each of the 8 groups in an EU 137~kHz OCW channel) may cause fragment collisions, as these are sent in a pseudo-random frequency hopping pattern.
 However, the probability of concurrent transmissions, that is, two end devices selecting the same frequency hopping pattern at approximately the same time, is very low.